kowalcj0/kowalcj0.github.io/content/2019/05/18/after-life.md

 ---
 draft: true
-title: "After Life - 1998 film by Hirokazu Koreeda"
+title: "After Life - a film by Kore-eda Hirokazu"
 description: "Wandafuru Raifu is happening now not in the future"
 slug: "after-life"
 date: "2019-05-18T20:00:00+01:00"